karinearzoine/ThoughtsBlog/_posts/2015-08-02-my-first-post.md

  [Celiac disease ?](https://en.wikipedia.org/wiki/Coeliac_disease)
 : As I read through the list of symptoms, I could recognize myself.
 After so much research, I asked myself: could this really be it?
 I sent the list to the people who knew me best i.e. my parents and my boyfriend.
 We all came to the same conclusion: it explained it all.

-That's how I discovered that all my life, the answer way right in front of me.
+That's how I discovered that, all my life, the answer was right in front of me.
 For so many years I poisoned myself eating gluten.
 It also caused me to develop a lactose intolerance.

 My lesson for you is **listen to your body.
 You are your best doctor.** Be aware of your body and how it responds to your environment.
 Sometimes the answer is right in front of you.